 (viii) The Company has not been declared wilful defaulter by any bank or financial institution or government or any government authority.

-43. For Audit Trail compliance: The Company has used an accounting software which is operated by a third-party software service provider, for maintaining its books of account.
-In the absence of information about audit trail in the Service Organisation Controls report, the Company is unable to determine whether audit trail feature of the said software was enabled and operated throughout the year for all relevant transactions recorded in the software or whether there were any instances of the audit trail feature being tampered with.
+For Audit Trail compliance: The Company has used an accounting software which is operated by a third-party software service provider, for maintaining its books of account.
+In the absence of information about audit trail in the Service Organisation Controls report, management is unable to determine whether audit trail feature of the said software was enabled and operated throughout the year for all relevant transactions recorded in the software or whether there were any instances of the audit trail feature being tampered with.
 Further, the Company as per its policy has not granted any user access to edit or delete any records or transactions in the accounting software.

+44. Previous Year figures have been re-grouped where necessary to conform to current years classification.
 However, there are no material changes in the form of regrouping to the previous year figures to conform to current year's classification.

-45. The financial statements were approved for issuance by the Company’s Board of Directors on May 29, 2024.
+45. The financial statements were approved for issuance by the Company’s Board of Directors on May 27, 2025.